yokawasa/kubernetes-client-go-samples/README.md

 # docker build using make
 make docker-build
 ```
-Or you can docker build directly using docker command
+Or you can docker build using docker command
 ```bash
 # docker build using docker command
 export docker_image_repo=kubernetes-client-go-samples